goshippo/about-us/README.md

 ### Our Values

-* Customer First
+* Customer First - We put our customers first in everything we do.
+We will succeed if we deliver value and high quality products to our customers.
+We walk the extra mile to delight our customers with excellence and expertise.
-* The Front Page Test
+* The Front Page Test - We act with moral integrity and assume the best of each other.
+We trust each other to do the right thing.
-* Be Entrepreneurial
+* Be Entrepreneurial -We depend on each other’s work to be successful as a whole.
+We are proactive and resourceful, taking ownership and seeking to empower others.
-* Be Kind
+* Be Kind - We act from compassion — for our customers, the company, and each other.
+We show everyone we interact with respect, empathy, and kindness.
-* We haven't won yet
+* We haven't won yet - If we wanted “easy” we wouldn’t be here.
+We set high goals, push the boundaries, and pursue our goals relentlessly.

 ## Engineering's Mission